Loek van Mil: Minnesota Twins (second stint)

 On 29 July 2015, he re-signed with the Minnesota Twins. van Mil pitched for the Twins' Triple-A affiliate, the Rochester Red Wings, debuting on 2 September 2015 with 2 scoreless innings in relief in his first action stateside since 2013.
 He had two more scoreless appearances for the Red Wings in 2015.

 van Mil started the 2016 season in Rochester, but his performance was notably worse.
 On 10 April, he gave up four runs in 1 2/3 innings with a strikeout against Pawtucket.
 On 25 April 2016, he was released by the Twins. van Mil had allowed 15 runs (14 earned) in 5 1/3 innings over his five appearances, including one start, with Rochester.

 Dutch and Australian leagues

-After the 2015 minor league season, van Mil pitched for Neptunus in the Hoofdklasse playoffs He then played winter league baseball in the Australian Baseball League with the Adelaide Bite, losing in the Claxton Shield championship series in early 2016.
+After the 2015 minor league season, van Mil pitched for Neptunus in the Hoofdklasse playoffs.
+He then played winter league baseball in the Australian Baseball League with the Adelaide Bite, losing in the Claxton Shield championship series in early 2016.

 After he was released by Minnesota in April 2016, van Mil returned to Neptunus.
 He again played winter baseball with Adelaide.

 van Mil's 2017 Hoofdklasse season started late due to a back injury he suffered during the 2017 World Baseball Classic.
-Serving as the closer for Neptunus, he won the European Championship Cup and Holland Series, being named the MVP of the Holland Series.
+Serving as the closer for Neptunus, he won the European Champions Cup and Holland Series, being named the MVP of the Holland Series.

 van Mil played with the Brisbane Bandits for the 2018–19 Australian season, winning the Claxton Shield but also suffering a head injury while hiking.